Griffin Park

 Griffin Park was a football ground in Brentford in the London Borough of Hounslow, England.
 It was the home ground of Brentford F.C. from its opening in September 1904 to August 2020.
-The ground is in a predominantly residential area and was known for being the only English league football ground to have a pub on each corner.
+The ground was in a predominantly residential area and was known for being the only English league football ground to have a pub on each corner.
 The ground's name referred to the griffin featured in the logo of Fuller's Brewery, which at one point owned the orchard on which the stadium was built.

 History

 Planning, construction and opening

 Between Brentford's formation in 1889 and 1904, the club played at five grounds around Ealing – Clifden Road, Benns Field, Shotters Field, Cross Road and Boston Park Cricket Ground.
 In 1903, Fulham chairman Henry Norris (a prominent estate agent), Brentford manager Dick Molyneux and club president Edwin Underwood negotiated a 21-year lease at a peppercorn rent on an orchard (owned by local brewers Fuller, Smith and Turner) along the Ealing Road, with the option to buy the freehold at a later date for £5,000.
 After a gypsy camp was removed from the site and work began on building the ground in January 1904, under the guidance of architects Parr & Kates.
 The orchard was cut down by local volunteers, who were allowed to keep the wood.

 The ground was initially built with a 20,000 capacity in mind, with a provision for an increase to 30,000–40,000.
 An 800-capacity stand from Boston Park was rebuilt along the Braemar Road side of the ground, with an extension taking the stand's capacity to 1,500.
 Beneath and behind the stand were three dressing rooms (one for each team and one for officials), a number of offices and a recreation room.
 The ground was named 'Griffin Park' after a nearby pub, The Griffin, which was owned by the Griffin Brewery and was used for accommodation.
 After a number of trial matches, Griffin Park was opened on 1 September 1904.
 Season tickets for the 1904–05 season (priced between 10 shillings and one guinea) sold out.